Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 It was simply to make news.

-This is not a poll for education information.
+This is not a poll for education, information.

-This is simply the latest technique for media people to make news, and they're out there hyping this poll, which everybody now knows is flawed, if not purposely rigged, then it's a CBS poll, ought to be raising eyebrows everywhere.
+And they're out there hyping this poll, which everybody now knows is flawed, if not purposely rigged, that it's a CBS poll.

-The level of unprofessionalism and irresponsibility, utter irresponsibility on the part of the drive-by media continues to exceed all bounds, I thought that could contain it.
+The level of unprofessionalism and irresponsibility, utter irresponsibility on the part of the drive-by media continues to exceed all bounds I thought that could contain it.

 There doesn't seem to be any internal concern over the lack of professionalism, the lack of accuracy.